Helps direct your family to available services and housing options for short and long term planning

 Facilitates care options if an aging individual with limited/no family members needs help managing care

-Is an objective 3rd-party removing emotional issues which may complicate care when family members are caring for the elderly
+Objective 3rd-party eliminating emotional issues that can complicate care when family members are the caretakers

-Acts as a local manager to maintain accountability for care when family members do not live nearby
+Local manager dedicated to maintaining accountability for care when family members do not live nearby